-Dissertation Committee assignment and approval should take place no later than the end of the first course in the specialty area.
-Dissertation Committees will consist of three faculty members from CTX, one of which must be a full-time faculty member.
-Generally, two of the three members will be from the College of Education.
-All requests to have a faculty member serve on a Dissertation Committee must be made to that instructor in writing, and a signed agreement from the faculty member must be delivered to the Program Director, who must approve final committee selection.
+Dissertation Committee assignment and approval should take place no later than the end of the first full semester of courses in the specialty area.
+Dissertation Committees will consist of three faculty members from CTX.
+Generally, at least two of the three members will be from the College of Education.
+Dissertation Committees will be assigned by the Program Director.
+Any committee requests must be submitted, in writing, to the Program Director prior to the assignment of the committee.
 Any variation to the plan described above will require a Petition to the Program Director.
 A Petition will also be necessary in the event that a Dissertation Committee member must be replaced.
-It will be up to the student and the Dissertation Chair to work out a "calendar of events" that will lead to completion and defense of the dissertation and to establish protocols for meetings, contacts, etc. The Chair will be the main point of contact for all things dissertation-related throughout the program, including serving as liaison between the student and the IRB Committee (See IRB Committee below).
+It will be up to the student and the Dissertation Chair to work out a "calendar of events" that will lead to completion and defense of the dissertation and to establish protocols for meetings, contacts, etc. The Chair will be the main point of contact for all things dissertation-related throughout the program, including serving as liaison between the student and the IRB Committee (See IRB Committee above).
 Other dissertation-related materials are found in the second part of this document, entitled Dissertation Guide.

-After passing the Comprehensive Exam upon completion of the core courses, students should obtain the CTX Dissertation Guide which details the format for all dissertations, abstracts, and proposals.
-The CTX Dissertation Guide will direct students to follow the American Psychological Association's (APA) (2010) Publication Manual of the American Psychological Association (6th ed.).
+Within the EDL/CAI 6323 Research IV: The Proposal course, students should obtain the CTX Dissertation Guide which details the format for all dissertations, abstracts, and proposals.
+The CTX Dissertation Guide will direct students to follow the American Psychological Association's (APA) (2020) Publication Manual of the American Psychological Association (7th ed.).
 Additional information on the APA Publication Manual, Including tutorials can be found on the APA website at www.apastyle.org/learn/.
 The CTX Dissertation Guide will further discuss details such as paper, page format, margins, pagination, submission requirements, and required forms.